ahcbb6/meta-freertos/README.md

 ```
 DISTRO = "poky-freertos"

-MACHINE = "qemuarm" # It is the only one supported at the moment
+MACHINE = "qemuarmv5" # It is the only one supported at the moment
 ```

 5.- Build an example application: